libretro/docs/docs/meta/core_template.md

 //// Lightgun
 //// Pointer

-### Other controllers
+### Other devices
 // Optional section.
-// This section is for cores that have controllers that cannot be manually selected through the frontend's Controls menu.
+// This section is for cores that have devices that cannot be manually selected through the frontend's Controls menu.

 - (Device name) - (Device type) - Optional description.